Rite Aid says eight stores substantially damaged by Sandy

-(Reuters) - Rite Aid Corp (RAD.N) said on Thursday that Hurricane Sandy substantially damaged eight of its stores and it expects the storm will hurt comparable sales in November, after boosting some sales late in the month as shoppers planned ahead.
+Nov 1 (Reuters) - Rite Aid Corp said on Thursday that Hurricane Sandy substantially damaged eight of its stores and it expects the storm will hurt comparable sales in November, after boosting some sales late in the month as shoppers planned ahead.

 As of Wednesday night, 188 Rite Aid drugstores were either closed or operating with no power.
 At the height of the storm on Monday night, 790 Rite Aid stores were closed.